Tides

 Do the tide predictions adjust for daylight savings time?
 Some play out their

-predictions only in standard time, so be sure to adjust accordingly if applicable.
 In the U.S., daylight savings starts 2nd Sunday in March & ends first Sunday in November.

 These predictors have worldwide or very large area coverage.